 A note's 'Key Attributes' are an optional display of a user-defined tabular layout of attribute title/value cells.
-Attribute names are in the left column, values in the right column; from v8.2.2 the width of the first column of the key attribute table now adjusts itself to accommodate long attribute names.
+Attribute names are shown in the left column, attribute values in the right column; from v8.2.2 the width of the first column of the key attribute table now adjusts itself to accommodate long attribute names.
 The list can be re-ordered, items deleted and attribute value edited.
 An item is added by:

 - using the 'Add Key Attributes' button in the note's text pane's title bar ('+' button to right of the title), and then using the Add Key Attributes pop-over to set the contents and order of the table.
 As well adding/removing existing attributes, new attributes names can be typed here and on dismissing the pop-up the user will be asked to confirm this is a new attribute and its data type (default:string)